Battle of Frenchtown

 The Battles of Frenchtown, also known as the Battle of the River Raisin and the River Raisin Massacre, were a series of conflicts in Michigan Territory that took place from January 18–23, 1813, during the War of 1812.
-It was fought between the United States of America and a joint force of British and Native American near the River Raisin in Frenchtown, (present-day Monroe, Michigan).
+It was fought between the United States of America and a joint force of British and Native Americans near the River Raisin in Frenchtown (present-day Monroe, Michigan).

 On January 18, 1813, the Americans forced the retreat of the British and their Native American allies from Frenchtown, which they had earlier occupied, in a relatively minor skirmish.
 The movement was part of a larger United States plan to advance north and retake Fort Detroit, following its loss in the Siege of Detroit the previous summer.
 Despite this initial success, the British and Native Americans rallied and launched a surprise counterattack four days later on January 22.
 Ill-prepared, the Americans lost 397 soldiers in this second battle, while 547 were taken prisoner.
 Dozens of wounded prisoners were murdered the next day in a massacre by the Native Americans.
 More prisoners were killed if they could not keep up on the forced march to Fort Malden.
 This was the deadliest conflict recorded on Michigan soil, and the casualties included the highest number of Americans killed in a single battle during the War of 1812.

 Parts of the original battlefield were designated as a state historic park and added to the National Register of Historic Places.
 In 2009 Congress authorized its upgrade into the River Raisin National Battlefield Park, one of four such parks in the nation and the only one commemorating the War of 1812.